-See the Diocese Post Below:
+See the Diocese Letter Below:

 Re: UPDATE – REMOVAL OF COVID RESTRICTIONS